ExoticDG/.prtgn/README.md

 ![.prtgn logo](https://github.com/ExoticDG/.prtgn/blob/71e6699c3ce09ec64a5feb2ce82113c5c2a69477/prtgn_logo.jpeg)

+    .prtgn, a protogen inspired file extention writen in Rust.
+    Copyright (C) 2025  ExoticDG

+    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+    You should have received a copy of the GNU General Public License along with this program.
+If not, see <https://www.gnu.org/licenses/>.

 ## A few other protogen repositories

 [Proto-OS](https://github.com/dimitrivlachos/Proto-OS), "An operating system for a Protogen head which utilises computer vision and machine learning to replicate the user's facial expressions and eye position onto the exterior displays of the character head.
 Made for an RPI4." -- [dimitrivlachos](https://github.com/dimitrivlachos)